tell-k/vim-browsereload-mac/README.rst

 Description
 --------------------

-vim plugin to reflesh your browser. works only MacOS
+vim plugin to reflesh your browser. this plugin works only MacOS.

 Required
 --------------------